We offer teams in grades 4 - 8 for boys who live in the Woodinville High School attendance area or are enrolled at any

 Practice locations are subject to availability each season, but the Northshore School District has always been great about helping us secure gym time.
 Our primary practice locations are Leota Middle School and Timbercrest Middle School.

-Practices are held on weeknights starting in the first week of October.
+Practices are tentatively planned for weeknights starting October 11, 2021.
 Practices are held between 6:00 PM and 9:30 PM, with the majority of early times targeted for younger teams.
 However, practice times do depend on both coach and gym availability.

 Is it a problem if my son plays another sport in addition to basketball during the season?